About the human rights tracker

 The tracker contains all of the most recent recommendations made to the UK by the UN treaty bodies and the Universal Periodic Review (UPR).
 The recommendations are written in simpler language to make them more accessible, but the original wording is provided alongside this.

-It allows you to search by UK, Wales and Northern Ireland so you can see which government is responsible for implementing the recommendations.
+It allows you to search by UK and Wales so you can see which government is responsible for implementing the recommendations.
 The recommendations are also linked to the UN Sustainable Development Goals.

 The tracker has dedicated pages on each of the UN human rights treaties the UK has agreed to follow, and on the UPR process.
 On these pages you’ll find useful resources, including which stage we are at in each of the reporting cycles.

 We want the human rights tracker to raise awareness of the UK’s human rights duties, to help you monitor how well they are being put into practice, and to support you in holding government to account.

 - find out what the UN has said about a particular human rights issue (such as education or work) or population group (such as disabled people or children) in the UK

 - access information on the international human rights framework to use in your research, legal, policy and advocacy work